e-m3din4/booby-trap-pdf/README.md

 1. Embed malware, apks, executables or any other binary file into a PDF, or

-2. Generate a PDF with malicious link incrusted.
+2. Generate a PDF with malicious link embed.

 ### Disclaimer: